 In Marine Emergencies, call 112 and ask for the coastguard.

-For water safety advice and information contact Irish Water Safety.
+For water safety advice and information contact Water Safety Ireland.